-- ✓ Weekly meetings with the Head teacher. - ✓ Weekly meetings with the Deputy headteacher. - ✓ Termly Governors Report to update on the SEN provision within the federation.

-- ✓ Half termly meetings with all Class Teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - ✓ Pupil progress meetings . - ✓ Regular meetings with the Learning Support Assistants and TAs.
+- ✓ Weekly meetings with the Head teacher. - ✓ Weekly meetings with the Senior Teacher at Greenhead CE Primary School - ✓ Termly meetings with the Governors to report an update on the SEN provision within the federation. - ✓ Half termly meetings with all Class Teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - ✓ Pupil progress meetings - ✓ Regular meetings with the Learning Support Assistants and TAs.